TaschnerMandlGroup/MapMetIP/README.md

 Please cite the following paper (in preparation) when using `MapMetIP`:

->  Lazic, D., Gutwein, S., Humhal V. et al. Title to be selected.
+>  Lazic, D., Gutwein, S. et al. TEMPORAL AND SPATIAL DYNAMICS OF METASTASIS AND THERAPY RESISTANCE IN NEUROBLASTOMA.
 Journal (2024). https://doi.org/DOI

     @article{Lazic2024,
-        author = {Lazic, Daria and Gutwein, Simon and }, title = {Title to be selected},
-        year = {2024},
+        author = {Lazic, Daria and Gutwein, Simon, et al.}, title = {TEMPORAL AND SPATIAL DYNAMICS OF METASTASIS AND THERAPY RESISTANCE IN NEUROBLASTOMA}, year = {2024},
         doi = {DOI},
         URL = {URL},